-As details about the Orlando tragedy continue to unfold our thoughts and hearts go out to all who may have been affected.
-It is normal to have a wide range of thoughts, feelings and reactions.
-If you have experienced past traumas, including deaths, losses, violence or other assaults, you may be experiencing memories and feelings from those events and have increased symptoms now.
+Our thoughts and hearts go out to all who have been affected by the recent tragic events.
+If you have experienced past traumas, including deaths, losses, violence, racial targeting, or other assaults, you may be experiencing memories and feelings from those events and have increased symptoms now.
 For very public traumas, you may be affected even if you haven’t experienced the crisis directly.

 Stress reactions usually diminish in severity over time.
 However, if your symptoms persist, cause you excessive discomfort, or increase over time you may want to seek professional assistance.

 For students interested in confidential support please contact Student Health & Counseling Services at 415-476-1281, or come to our Parnassus or Mission Bay Clinic.
 After hours, choose option #7 to speak with a crisis counselor.

 Faculty, Staff, & Post-Docs

 The Faculty & Staff Assistance Program (the UCSF employee assistance program) is available for confidential support.
 Call (415) 476-8279 to schedule an appointment.